elegant-scipy/elegant-scipy/markdown/ch6.markdown

 The eigenvectors have numerous useful--sometimes almost magical!--properties.

 Let's use a minimal network to illustrate this.
+We start by creating the adjacency matrix:

 ```python
 import numpy as np